LeanderVonSeelstrang/Scilab-RL/docs/wiki/Equip-rl-algo-with-forward-model.md

 The class `ProbabilisticForwardMLENetwork` learns a normal distribution over the predicted next observation.

-Import the class you need and the training data buffer as follows:
+Import the class you need and the training data buffer to your `cleansac_mod_fw.py` as follows:

 ```
 """
 Imports for the fw models
 """
-from src.utils.forward_models import DeterministicForwardNetwork, ProbabilisticForwardMLENetwork
+from utils.forward_models import DeterministicForwardNetwork, ProbabilisticForwardMLENetwork
-from src.utils.fw_utils import Training_Data
+from utils.fw_utils import Training_Data
 ```

 ## Equip your agent ("policy", "actor") with getters for action and observation shape